philippgovernale/dijkstrapy/README.rst

 Documentation on the use of this application is available by typing 'man' or 'help' in the main program

-Simple operations:
-    +,-,*,/

-Stack operations:
-     rm | remove stack member x
-     #	| swap the last two stack positions
-     '  | drops highest stack member

-Math functions:
-      $	| invert sign of operand
-      ^	| Return x**y (x to the power of y).
-      ! | Return factorial(x)
-    srt	| Return the square root of x. log	| If the base not specified, returns the natural logarithm (base e) of x. tlog	| Return the base 10 logarithm of x. sin	| Return the sine of x (measured in radians). cos	| Return the cosine of x (measured in radians). tan | Retruns the tangent of x (measured in radians) crt	| Return the cube root of x epow	| Return e raised to the power of x. ncr	| n Choose r function

-Conversions:

-    ra	| Convert angle x from degrees to radians. deg	| Convert angle x from radians to degrees.

-Number

-      &	| finds a fractional approximation to a given floating point number E	| scientific notation
-     dp | changes the decimal precision of a floating point number rnd | rounds to given precision
-     &  | Returns fraction approximation of a float

-Constants

-    pi | pi
-    eu | e

-System operations:

-  man  | opens full documentation
-  ?fnc | opens documentation for function
-     ; | clears input (not including stack members) ver | displays dijkstrapy version
-     q | quit

 For developers
 -------------